 What Part of the Plant Does CBD Come From?

-A hemp plant has tough rubbery stalks and grows taller than a marijuana plant.
-It has fewer flowering buds than marijuana plants and the CBD content is most concentrated in the female flowers.
+A typical industrial hemp plant has tough rubbery stalks and grows taller than a marijuana plant.
+It has fewer flowering buds than marijuana plants, and the CBD content is most concentrated in the female flowers.